-You and your doctor decide on the right treatment plan for you.
-Your doctor is an expert in the best treatments.
+You and your doctor can decide together on the best treatment plan for you.
+Your doctor is an expert in the most effective treatments.
 But you know your preferences and what is important to you.
 You can decide how involved you want to be in your treatment plan.

-When you make treatment decisions, there are different things you may want to think about:
+When you make treatment decisions, you may want to think about: